-If field conditions are unsafe, stop work, record location along the phenology loop, resume phenology measurements as soon as possible.
+If field conditions are unsafe, stop work, record location along the phenology loop and resume phenology measurements as soon as possible.
 If sampling must be completed on a different day, begin sampling again from the start point of the transect loop.
-If sampling must be delayed for several days such that 1 or more planned sampling bouts are missed, resume as soon as possible; record in the comments that x number or bouts were missed due to...[explain] so that missing bouts may be accounted for in the metadata.
+If sampling must be delayed for several days such that 1 or more planned sampling bouts are missed, resume as soon as possible.
 Be especially mindful of missed phenophase transitions and determine sampling frequency based on the phenology occurring when monitoring resumes.